 Can I still imprint and texture my existing asphalt driveway?

 The answer is yes, as long as your current asphalt driveway is in good shape.
 Even if your driveway needs fixes first, imprinting old asphalt and partial patches produce a nearly seamless cover for deteriorating asphalt.
-Then, after priming and prepping the current asphalt, a polymer-infused cement mix can be applied to give your existing and aged driveway a fresh new look.
+After priming and prepping the current asphalt, you can apply a polymer-infused cement mix to give your existing and aged driveway a fresh new look.

 Conclusion